puisheelee/NMA2021_DeepLearning_GroupProject/README.md

 # NMA2021_DeepLearning_GroupProject

-Part of Neuromatch Academy 2021 Deep Learning summer school group project.
+Part of Neuromatch Academy 2021 Deep Learning summer school group project - A network of choice neurons.

 Containing only my part of the work.